You Rang, M'Lord?: Reception and release

 The show acquired a following in Hungary where a version dubbed into Hungarian was broadcast following the fall of Communism in the country.
 A fan club has nearly 23,000 followers and in 2018, a celebratory banquet was held in Budapest attended by actors Jeffrey Holland, Michael Knowles, Catherine Rabett, Susie Brann and Amanda Bellamy to celebrate the 30th anniversary of the pilot episode.

 The show started a complete re-run on 3 April 2018 on UKTV's Drama channel in the afternoon Comedy Slot, and also shortly thereafter on GOLD.
-It is also being shown on That's TV in 2024.
+As of 2024, it is being shown on That's TV.

 In addition, all four series are available individually along with a box set of the complete collection as digital downloads from the iTunes Store.

-Spinoff Radio Series
+Spin-off radio series

-A spinoff radio series featuring several members of the original T.V. series regulars is currently in production in 2025.
+A spin-off radio series featuring several members of the original television series is currently in production in 2025.
 Called 'James And Ivy' the cast includes Jeffrey Holland, Su Pollard and Perry Benson.

+Jeffrey Holland and Su Pollard will be singing the theme tune composed by the original theme tune writer Roy Moore.
+This is in true David Croft style where one of the actors sings the theme song.

+The official ‘James And Ivy’ Facebook page announced that the series will be released on the 15th May 2026.